AuroraHuiyan/color-log/README.md

 A tool that provides color and style printing.

+## Instructions
+It works as console.log logger, so make sure you can use it.

 ## Install
 Use npm or yarn.

 `npm i @huiyan/color-log`

 `yarn add @huiyan/color-log`

-## Instructions
-It works as console.log logger and process.stdout logger, so make sure you can use it.

 ## Example to use